The 'Most Haunted Hotel in America' Was Once a Crooked Cancer Clinic

-Norman Baker arrived in Eureka Falls, Arkansas in 1937.
+Norman Baker arrived in Eureka Springs, Arkansas in 1937.

 He bought the Crescent Hotel that year, with the intent of transforming the Victorian building into a cancer treatment center and health retreat.
 Patients came from across the country to receive Baker’s non-invasive treatments.
 He gave them "miracle elixirs," meant to eradicate cancer.